Menu

 Bosra Old City

-This UNESCO-listed city is home to one of the best-preserved Roman theatres in existence.
-Built from black basalt and seating up to 15,000 people, the theatre and the surrounding ancient city offer a fascinating look into Syria’s Roman past.
+This UNESCO-listed site is home to one of the best-preserved Roman theatres in existence.
+Built from black basalt and seating up to 15,000 people, the theatre and surrounding ancient city offer a fascinating look into Syria’s Roman past.

 Bosra, Roman Theatre